New look unveiled for MLK’s childhood school in Atlanta

 ATLANTA (AP) — An Atlanta high school once attended by Dr. Martin Luther King Jr. has unveiled the architectural renderings of the renovated school.

-The Atlanta Journal-Constitution reports that Atlanta Public Schools superintendent Meria Carstarphen commemorated the 50th anniversary of King’s assassination with unveiling two drawings of the renovated David T. Howard school in a blog post this week.
+Atlanta Public Schools superintendent Meria Carstarphen commemorated the 50th anniversary of King’s assassination with two drawings of the renovated David T. Howard school this week, the Atlanta Journal-Constitution reported .
 King attended the school from 1936 to 1940 before it closed in 1976.

-The drawings depicted how the district plans to transform the old school into a new Howard Middle School.
+In Carstarphen’s blog post , the drawings depicted how the district plans to transform the old school into a new Howard Middle School.
 It’ll be the future home for Inman Middle School.

 The Atlanta school board is expected to vote Monday on a construction management contract.
 The project could cost around $46 million.